News Tips & advice Finance

 • Bundle insurances: some providers offer discounts.

-• Review your coverage yearly: does your insurance still match your situation?
+• Check your coverage annually: does your insurance still fit your situation?

 FAQ

-Your security as a self-employed professional: an investment in the future
+Your security as a freelancer: an investment in the future

-Insurance isn’t just a cost – it’s a smart choice.
-It gives peace of mind, security, and helps you keep doing what you’re good at, even when things don’t go as planned.
+Insurance is not an expense, but a smart choice.
+It gives peace of mind, security, and ensures you can keep doing what you’re good at - even when things don’t go as planned.

-👉 Stay up to date with smart self-employment tips and updates: sign up for our newsletter!
+👉 Stay up to date with smart freelancer tips and updates: sign up for our newsletter!